gvwilson/sensibleadventures/cloudherd/new.md

 said, whacking his wooden leg with his cane to emphasize his points.
 The law might forgive them giving shelter to a bunch of strays who wandered in out of the cold, even if they were rebels, but flying off to rescue their friends?
-Why, when the laird came back---
+Why, when the *tralpa* came back---

 ---they'd show him the gate and send him on his way, Aft cut in, arms crossed and brows knotted.
-The lazy good-for-nothing had run for the capital the day word of the rebellion had reached the mountains, and hadn't been heard from since.
-As far as Aft was concerned, he'd given up any right to tell anyone what the law was.
-And anyway, if they were going to shelter rebels, what did it matter whether they'd come to Stale or Stale had gone to them?
+The lazy good-for-nothing had run for the capital the day word of the rebellion had reached the mountains, and hadn't been seen since.
+As far as Aft was concerned, he'd given up any right he might once have had to rent laws to anyone.
+Anyway, if they were going to shelter rebels, the king wouldn't care if they'd come to Stale or Stale had gone to them.
 And anyway again, what would other cloudherds say if they heard that Stalers had left men in the forest to die?
-Angels' names, what would the folk who'd gone up the mountain to round up clouds say when they got back?
+Angels' names, what would their own folk say when they got back from up the mountain?

 The argument swirled and churned across the cobblestones.
 Little whirlpools of disagreement came together, spun about, and flew apart